Religion in Jamaica

-Christianity is predominant religion in Jamaica.
+Christianity is the predominant religion in Jamaica.
 Jamaica's laws establish freedom of religion and prohibit religious discrimination.
 According to the census of 2011, 69% of the population were Christians of various denominations, while 21% stated they had no religion.

-Christian
+Christianity

 Protestantism

-65% of the Jamaican population are Protestants.
-Jamaican Protestantism is composed of several denominations: 24% Church of God, 11% Seventh-day Adventist, 10% Pentecostal, 7% Baptist, 4% Anglican, 2% United Church, 2% Methodist, 1% Moravian and 1% Brethren Christian.
+According to the 2011 census, 64% of the Jamaican population are Protestants, with several denominations: 26% Church of God, 12% Seventh-day Adventist, 11% Pentecostal, 7% Baptist, 3% Anglican, 2% United Church, 2% Methodist and 1% either Moravian or Brethren Christian.

 The Church of God has 111 congregations in six regions: